suhasHere/moq-drafts/moq-usages/draft-jennings-moq-usages.md

 audio and video streams to individual tracks enabling each track to represent a single quality.

-# Multiple Quality Media Streans {#multi}
+# Multiple Quality Media Streams {#multi}

-It is not uncommon for applications to support multiple qualities (renditions) per source stream to support receivers with varied capabilites, enabling adaptive bitrate media flows, for example.
+It is not uncommon for applications to support multiple qualities (renditions) per source stream to support receivers with varied capabilities, enabling adaptive bitrate media flows, for example.
 We describe 2 common approaches for supporting multiple qualities(renditions/encodings) - Simulcast and Layered Coding.
 Sections below discusses media application's mapping of multiple media qualities to the MOQT object model and the underlying QUIC transport.

 ## Simulcast {#simulcast}